C. Northcote Parkinson: Investigating, archiving and writing Malaya's past

-In January 1955 Parkinson formed University of Malaya's Archaeological Society and became its first President.
-Upon commencement, The Society had a membership of 53 which was reported to be the largest of its kind in Southeast Asia at the time.
+In January 1955 Parkinson formed University of Malaya's Archaeological Society and became its first president.
+Upon commencement, The society had a membership of 53 which was reported to be the largest of its kind in Southeast Asia at the time.
 "Drive to discover the secrets of S.E.
 Asia.
 Hundreds of amateurs will delve into mysteries of the past."

-In April 1956 it was reported that 'For the first time, a long-needed Standard History of Malaya is to be published for students.'
+In April 1956 it was reported that "For the first time, a long-needed Standard History of Malaya is to be published for students."
 According to the news report a large-scale project, developing a ten-volume series, the result of ten years of research by University of Malaya staff, was currently in progress, detailing events dating back to the Portuguese occupation of 1511, to the, then, present day.
 The first volume, written by Parkinson, covered the years 1867 to 1877 and was to be published within three months thence.
 It was estimated that the last volume would be released after 1960.
-The report noted that, as at that time, Parkinson and his wife had already released two books on history for junior students, entitled "The Heroes" and "Malayan Fables."
+The report noted that, as at that time, Parkinson and his wife had already released two books on history for junior students, entitled The Heroes and Malayan Fables.

 Three months passed by and the book remained unpublished.
-It was not till 1960 that British Intervention in Malaya (1867-1877), that first volume, finally found its way on bookshelves and into libraries.
-By that time, the press reported, the series had expanded into a twelve-volume set.
+It was not until 1960 that British intervention in Malaya (1867–1877), that the first volume finally found its way onto bookshelves and into libraries.
+By that time, the press reported the series had expanded into a twelve-volume set.